summerxwu/summerxwu/README.md

 ### Hi there 👋

+- My name is Wu Xia (吴夏).
+Friends of mine call me summer. :wave:
+- I am a software engineer based in Shenzhen, China.
+- I previously worked at Tencent for five years, and now, I work in a Database startup company ZettaDB.
+- This is my [Email](mailto:wuxia900717@gmail.com).
+Feel free to reach me with any questions.
+- Happy to see you all. :smiley:

 <!--
 **summerxwu/summerxwu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.